The Ultimate In Birding Tours

 • MAIN TOUR

 • Day 1: Morning tour start at Ho Chi Minh City (Saigon).
-Drive to Cat Tien.
+Than Tan, then drive to Cat Tien.

 • Days 2-4: Cat Tien National Park.